dream-ardor/belkirk-jekyll-demo/index.md

 - "/uploads/2017/11/13/nysed.png"
 services:
 - heading: War
-  description: 'Ability to destroy with weapons of all types '
+  description: Ability to destroy with weapons of all types.
+Kiss me
   icon: "/uploads/2017/11/14/jeffrey-wegrzyn-183858.jpg"
 - heading: Power
   description: I am strong as hell.
 And incredibly smart as well.